 I’m speaking this week at Orangetheory to members in a session called: Fueling Your Workouts.
-Of course I’m presenting the information dietitian style.
+Of course I’m presenting the information dietitian-style.
 I hear a lot of encouragement in gyms from young trainers and see post-it’s and goals on the Orangetheory walls to “lose my dad-bod”, “lose 20#”, “get a 6-pack”.
-That’s all fine and I hope everyone reaches their goals.
-But for me, when I’m talking about fueling your workouts dietitian style, I’m much more concerned with your health and that you’re hydrated and eating a balanced diet that provides energy for your body.
+I hope everyone reaches their goals…but for me, when I’m talking about fueling your workouts dietitian style, I’m much more concerned with your health and that you’re hydrated and eating a balanced diet that provides energy for your body.

 When thinking about power foods that fuel workouts, go for whole, unprocessed foods that offer a combination of complex carbohydrates, protein and fat.
-My list for Orangetheory includes the following:
+My list for Orangetheory clients (and anyone working out intensely) includes the following:

 Bananas – no added sugar (only natural!)
 Fiber and carbohydrate; rich in nutrients